AdobeDocs/analytics.en/help/components/c-alerts/alert-builder.md

 >[!IMPORTANT]
 >
->Intelligent Alerts are available to Adobe Analytics Prime and Adobe Analytics Ultimate customers only.
+>Intelligent Alerts are available to Adobe [!DNL Analytics] Prime and Adobe [!DNL Analytics] Ultimate customers only.

 Access the Alert Builder in one of four ways: